plone/plone.restapi/docs/source/deserialization.rst

 and builds the `start` and `end` fields with the proper timezone, depending on the `timezone` field.
 It also returns the datetime object with the proper timezone offset.

-If using Plone 4 and p.a.event 1.x you should construct the Event type using this approach, otherwise the Event object will be created with a wrong timezones.
+If using Plone 4 and p.a.event 1.x you should construct the Event type using this approach, otherwise the Event object will be created with a wrong timezone.

 This approach was counterintuitive, and thus, it was changed it Plone 5 version of p.a.event.